 Lowering AWS billing may seem like a daunting task, but in fact, it’s easier than some might think to quickly and significantly reduce your AWS services cost, and depends on the approach.
 For example, for non-production AWS EC2 instances that are only needed during working hours, you instruct development teams to switch the instances off when they are not using them.
 Or, you can have your developers take the time to develop scheduling scripts for this same purpose.
 But, is this a distraction instead of a benefit?
 In fact, yes, these manual processes take away from your development team’s focus on creating value for your business.

 Options to Lower Your Amazon AWS Bill

-A more permanent way to lower AWS costs is to turn off non-production AWS EC2 instances when they are not needed.
+A more permanent way to lower AWS costs is to evaluate the instance size and turn off non-production AWS EC2 instances when they are not needed.
 Most development, testing and staging instances are not needed outside of working hours; so, by turning off unnecessary AWS EC2 instances between 8.00 p.m. and 8.00 a.m. and at weekends, you could lower AWS costs for non-production AWS EC2 instances by almost 65%.
 There are three ways this can be achieved:

 - Tell your developers to turn off their development, staging and testing instances when they are not needed.
 The pitfall in this scenario is that developers may forget to turn them off, in which case you will still be paying for the compute resources reserved for the instances.